 If you’re looking to buy or sell a home, it’s only natural you want things to move forward at a swift but comfortable pace.
 If you’ve been in this position before, you may have already experienced the bumps in the road and additional costs that can crop up in the homebuying or selling process.
-It’s for these reasons that many movers question whether they can share a conveyancing lawyer with the other party, hoping to save both sides some time and money.
+It’s for these reasons that many movers question whether a solicitor can act for buyer and seller, hoping to save both sides some time and money.

 Can both parties use the same conveyancer when buying and selling a house?